T-Mobile US: cellular IoT device certification and DICE

 Cellular technology coverage and T-Mobile bands

-Section titled “Cellular technology coverage and T-Mobile bands”T-Mobile US deploys the full range of cellular technologies relevant to IoT, with specific emphasis on certain bands.
+Section titled “Cellular technology coverage and T-Mobile bands”T-Mobile US offers the full range of cellular technologies for IoT: NB-IoT, LTE-M, LTE and 5G, with specific emphasis on certain bands.

 LTE and LPWAN